thomas4f/mxbmrp2/README.md

  - [CQ Mono Font](https://www.fontspace.com/cq-mono-font-f23980) designed by Chequered Ink.
  - Enter Sansman Font designed by Digital Graphic Labs.
  - @TokisFFS and everyone who contributed to early testing and feedback.
  - STARS for his excellent [Improved MX Bikes Status in Discord plugin](https://mxb-mods.com/improved-discord-rich-presence-discord-rpc/), which inspired aspects of this plugin's Discord integration.
-For a lightweight Discord-only solution, be sure to check out his project.
+For a lightweight Discord-only solution, be sure to check out their project.